ramongduraes/snet-image-bytearray/tutorials/1_INSTALL_SNET.md

 For an AI/machine learning service developer to expose their service onto the SingularityNET, it is necessary to run an instance of **SNET Daemon** alongside it.
 The Daemon interacts with the blockchain to facilitate authorization and payment for services and acts as a pass-through for making API calls to the service.

-Published services are then listed at _SNET Registry_: open and uncensorable registry of organizations and services that are accessible to anyone within the SingularityNET Network.
-Services can hence be called by users, or by other services, through **SNET's Command Line Interface** (SNET-cli) - and will soon be available at _SNET DApp_: our marketplace for buying and selling AI.
+Published services are then listed at **SNET Registry**: open and uncensorable registry of organizations and services that are accessible to anyone within the SingularityNET Network.
+Services can hence be called by users, or by other services, through **SNET's Command Line Interface (SNET-cli)** - and will soon be available at **SNET DApp**: the marketplace for buying and selling AI.

 This tutorial will guide you through installing SNET Daemon and SNET CLI.